pushover/pushover.github.io/readme.txt

 - Standard, completely yellow.
 There is nothing special with this stone, it falls when pushed.
 - Blocker, completely red.
-This domino can not fallover, so it is the only kind of stone they may still be standing when the level is solved.
+This domino can not fall over, so it is the only kind of stone they may still be standing when the level is solved.
 Dominoes falling against this stone will bounce back, if possible.
 - Tumbler, big red stripe.
-This domino will stand up again after falling and will continue to tubmle until it hits an obstacle of rests on an other stone.
+This domino will stand up again after falling and will continue to tumble until it hits an obstacle of rests on an other stone.
 - Delay stone, diagonally divided.
 This domino will take some time until it falls, when it is pushed.
 Dominoes falling against this stone will bounce back and later this stone will fall.